 I am inspired by the films and experimental photography of Jack Smith.
 In his film Flaming Creatures (1963) he utilizes visual abstraction and in-camera techniques to warp perspectives.
 Concerning inspiration from his photography, I specifically resonate with his use of saturation and experimental color schemes from his body of work created between 1958 and 1962.

 As for painting, I draw inspiration from both Maxfield Parrish and Sir Lawrence Alma-Tadema.
-My work is heavily influenced by their use of composition, subject matter and their creation of a romantic ambiance that is both felt and sensed.
-I delight in their visuals and try to recreate such detailed compositions of lush dreamlike environments in my works.
+My work is heavily influenced by their use of composition, subject matter and their romantic ambiance.
+I delight in their visuals and aim to recreate such detailed compositions of lush dreamlike environments in my works.

 I feel that my artistic approach is especially needed at this time.
 We have lost our sense of beauty and have lost touch with a spiritual resonance that must return to us for humanity to experience ethereal moments that bring about peace of mind.

 My works create a sense of deep meditative awareness.
 They provide a doorway to the soul that can be opened by getting lost in my photographs.
 As in a Salvador Dalí painting, one can see the literal imagery and then beyond into the hidden meanings and movements of his compositions.
-Drawing upon surrealism and romantic genres within the arts, I wish for my work to keep pushing the boundaries in the hope to create a link between the mind and body.
+Drawing upon surrealism and romantic genres within the arts, I wish for my work to keep pushing the boundaries to create a link between the mind and body and beyond.